 The storage container doors are closed by lock rods that run the length of the door.
 Lock rods have locking cams at the top and bottom that hook into cam retainers on the threshold of the container.
 Door handle levers turn the lock rods to open and close the doors.
 Door handle brackets have a place to place a padlock to lock the handle against the container door.
 Most one-trip storage containers will also have a lockbox, a metal box welded to the door for enhanced security.

 In most cases, shipping containers will have marine-grade plywood flooring infused with an insecticide to discourage insects from nesting in the container.
 This insecticide presents no risk to humans working in the containers, but they are a solid discouragement to hungry insects.
 Recently, more shipping containers have been incorporating bamboo flooring rather than marine plywood because it has lower costs and greater availability.
 Bamboo flooring is also mildew-resistant, extremely durable, and is an excellent renewable resource used in shipping container construction.
 Most 40 foot containers also have a steel plate in the middle to give the floor extra strength.
 All 20-foot containers and new one-trip 40-foot containers have a set of fork pockets on the bottom rail of the container, giving the floors added strength.

 Where to Purchase Excellent Shipping Containers

 If you need a weather-resistant storage space where you can put furniture, sporting goods, equipment, or practically anything else, a steel shipping container might be just what you need.
 Many people have even converted these containers into living quarters because they’re so stable and weathertight.
-You’ll find just the container you need at Jake Containers of South Kearny, NJ, so contact us as soon as possible and take a look at all the containers we have available.
+You’ll find just the container you need at Jake Containers of Ridgefield Park, NJ, so contact us as soon as possible and take a look at all the containers we have available.